MikhailYablokov/Django_FinanceTracker_PetProject/README.md

 ## Project Description

-Financial Tracker is a Django-based web application designed for effective personal finance management.
+Financial Tracker is a Django-based web application designed for personal finance management.
 This project was created as a learning experience to deepen knowledge in web development and Django.

 ### Key Features: